 1) The rating percentages required by 38 CFR Table 4; PLUS

-2) A demonstrated inability to engage in a substantially gainful occupation.
+2) A demonstrated inability to get or keep substantially gainful employment.

 What is Substantially Gainful Activity?